lenileiro/ex_datalog/README.md

 ### Conclusion

 ExDatalog provides a flexible and powerful way to define and query logical rules and facts.
-By using rules and facts, you can model complex relationships and make inferences in various domains, such as, authorization, organizational management, project leadership, and more.
+By using rules and facts, you can model complex relationships and make inferences in various domains, such as, authorization, organizational management, fraud detection, and more.